The Lioncare Group has one aim: To improve the lives and prospects of the children and young people in our care.

 By providing carefully thought through intensive individualised programmes of therapeutic care, informed by ongoing assessment of need, within the residential group milieu, we begin to form vital and appropriate relationships and attachments, attempt to survive the unbearable and overwhelming feelings and anxieties projected by the children and young people in to the adults around them, begin the process of repair and restitution, assess and meet the child or young person’s complex needs, and provide our children and young people with the means of finding the missing pieces in the jigsaw puzzle of their lives.

-It represents official recognition of our commitment to providing the highest possible standards of care and nurture to our children and young people, continual support and development of our workforce, investment and improvement to the facilitating environment, and excellent understanding of the Management Task.
+Our OfSTED record across all our homes and our school is official recognition of our commitment to providing the highest possible standards of therapeutic care and nurture to our children and young people, continual support and development of our workforce, investment and improvement to the facilitating environment, and excellent understanding of the Management Task.

 Credit for this success must be clearly given to dedication, commitment, and personal investment given by all the adults working in our homes and school, and we thank you all.